abhisheks-gh/Java-SE-8/README.md

-But, with Java we don't have to do that, we write our code once, it gets compiled into something that java platform understands (Java Unicode) & that way it achieves platform independence.
+But, with Java we don't have to do that, we write our code once, it gets compiled into something that java platform understands (Java bytecode) & that way it achieves platform independence.

 ## Why Java is "interpreted", "threaded" & "dynamic" ?
 Java platforms includes an interpreter & so it's going to interpret